||What are the different types of child maltreatment?

 ||Child maltreatment occurs when a caretaker is responsible for, or permits, the abuse or neglect of a child.
 There are several different types of child maltreatment.

 - Physical abuse includes physical acts that caused or could have caused physical injury to the child, including excessive corporal punishment.

-- Physical neglect is the disregard of a child’s physical needs and physical safety, including abandonment, illegal transfers of custody, expulsion from the home, failure to seek remedial health care or delay in seeking care, inadequate supervision, disregard for hazards in the home, or inadequate food, clothing, or shelter.
+- Physical neglect is the disregard of a child’s physical needs and physical safety, including abandonment, illegal transfers of custody, expulsion from the home, failure to seek remedial health care or delay in seeking care, or inadequate supervision, food, hygience, clothing, or shelter.

-- Emotional neglect includes inadequate nurturance or affection, permitting maladaptive behavior, exposing the child to domestic violence or other maladaptive behaviors or environments, and other inattention to emotional/development needs.
+- Emotional neglect includes inadequate nurturance or affection, permitting maladaptive behavior, exposing the child to domestic violence or other maladaptive behaviors or environments, and other inattention to emotional or developmental needs.

-- Educational neglect permitting chronic truancy or other inattention to educational needs.
+- Educational neglect includes permitting chronic truancy, failure to enroll, or other inattention to educational needs.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home